Assyro AI

 Type IAIN (Immediate Notification):

-• Requires notification within 24 hours of implementation
+• Requires immediate notification after implementation

 • Used for specific urgent changes